devmus/meganode/README.md

 - The admin password for MEG
 - Do you want to change the ports

+You can change any parameters you want here - just add / remove them as environment variables

 Once you have set those up run

 ```